Hyle-org/devhub-hyle/docs/developers/quickstart/proof-composition.md

 ### Step 1: Cross-app composition

-`ticket-app` checks that there is a `simple-token` blob asserting that 15 simple-tokens have been removed from `bob.simple-identity`'s balance.
+`ticket-app` checks that there is a `simple-token` blob asserting that 15 simple-tokens have been removed from `bob.id`'s balance.

 ### Step 2: Send the blob transaction

 ticket-app then sent a blob transaction to Hylé, including three blobs:

-- the usual identity blob confirming that ticket-app is creating the transaction (see our [anatomy of a transaction](../general-doc/transaction.md))
+- the usual identity blob (see our [anatomy of a transaction](../general-doc/transaction.md)) confirming that `bob.id` is initiating the transaction;
-- a ticket-app blob asserting that `bob.simple-identity` now has a ticket
+- a ticket-app blob asserting that `bob.id` now owns a ticket;
-- the simple-token blob above, asserting that `bob.simple-identity` sent 15 tokens to `ticket-app`
+- the simple-token blob above, asserting that `bob.id` sent 15 tokens to `ticket-app`.

 ### Step 3: Prove the blobs